nicholasgower/PlanetsLib/README.md

 # PlanetsLib

 Code, graphics and conventions to help modders creating planets, moons and other systems.
 This library is a community project and will grow over time.
-Contributors are welcome to open a [pull request](https://github.com/danielmartin0/PlanetsLib/pulls) on Github.
+Anyone is welcome to open a [pull request](https://github.com/danielmartin0/PlanetsLib/pulls) on Github.
 For feature requests, please open an [issue](https://github.com/danielmartin0/PlanetsLib/issues).

 ## Credits